jaspervdj/patat/README.md

 Horizontal rulers (`---`) are used to split slides.

-However, if you prefer not use these since they are a bit intrusive in the markdown, you can also start every slide with an `h1` header.
+However, if you prefer not use these since they are a bit intrusive in the markdown, you can also start every slide with a header.
 In that case, the file should not contain a single horizontal ruler.

+`patat` will pick the most deeply nested header (e.g. `h2`) as the marker for a new slide.
+Headers _above_ the most deeply nested header (e.g. `h1`) will turn into title slides, which are displayed as as a slide containing only the centered title.

-This means the following document is equivalent:
+This means the following document is equivalent to the one we saw before:

     ---
     title: This is my presentation